jmonlong/manu-vggafannot/manuscript.md

 The plain gzipped GAF file with about 682 million reads was sorted and compressed in 6h32 using a single sort thread and about 2GiB of memory (Table @tbl:readsorting_summary).
 Indexing the sorted GAF with `tabix` took 18 minutes.
 We compared that approach with the existing read sorting implementation in `vg`, which operates on files in the Protobuf-based GAM format[@vg].
-Sorting a GAM with the same reads took 11h47 using a single thread and about 6 GiB of memory.
+Sorting a GAM with the same reads took 11h47 using a single thread and about 6 GB of memory.

 In addition to being about twice as fast to sort, reads written in the GAF format (and bgzipped) also take about half the disk space (52GiB vs 108GiB).
 The main reason for this reduced space is that GAF doesn't save the full read sequence, only the path through the pangenome and edits to reconstruct it.